akkartik/mu/README.md

 - Compatibility.
 The goal is to get off mainstream stacks, not to perpetuate them.
 Sometimes the right long-term solution is to [bump the major version number](http://akkartik.name/post/versioning).
 - Syntax.
 Mu code is meant to be comprehended by [running, not just reading](http://akkartik.name/post/comprehension).
-  For now it's a thin memory-safe veneer over machine code.
-I'm working on a high-level "shell" for the Mu computer.
+  It will always be just a thin memory-safe veneer over machine code.
+  I don't know how to make higher-level notations both fast and comprehensible, so they are likely to remain slow and comprehensible, useful for prototyping but invariably needing to be rewritten in statements that map 1:1 with machine code.
+The goal of a prototype should be a risk-free rewrite, thanks to tests that capture all the details of lessons learned.

 ## Toolchain